AR-BRABA/minishell/docs/CONTRIBUTING.en.md

 3. **Weekly** (Wednesday, Day 10):

-   * **Objective**: Code review, asses the progress of the sprint, discuss any blockers, and adjust the plan if necessary.
+   * **Objective**: Asses the progress of the sprint, discuss any blockers, and adjust the plan if necessary.

    * **Output**: Updated sprint plans and resolution for any impediments.